jamjar919/dynamic-coattention-networks/README.md

     CONFIG = Config()

 ### Training
-Run `train.py` to train the model.
+Run `python train/train.py` to train the model.
 This loads cached word embeddings from the /data/ folder, or generates and saves them if they haven't been generated before.
 You can supply additional parameters:
  - `--regenerateEmbeddings` to force generating and resaving the cached word embeddings to disk
  - `--noGPU` to disable running with the GPU.